Who was Helen Keller?

 Who assisted Keller after Sullivan died?

-After Sullivan passed away in 1936, Polly Thompson, who had worked in the Keller household since 1914, became Keller's aide.
-Thompson passed away in 1960 and Winifred Corbally, a nurse-companion, assisted Keller until Keller's death in 1968.
+After Sullivan passed away in 1936, Polly Thomson, who had worked in the Keller household since 1914, became Keller's aide.
+Thomson passed away in 1960 and Winifred Corbally, a nurse-companion, assisted Keller until Keller's death in 1968.

 How can I learn more about Keller?